Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Honor Your Health—Gentle Nutrition

-This one is the last principle for a reason.
+This one is the last principle of Intuitive Eating for a reason.
 Thinking about nutrition can feel like restriction unless you have full food freedom, less judgement about how/what/when you eat, and a better understanding of health overall.
 When a person is ready, looking at how to truly nourish yourself is key.

-How Intuitive Eating Improves Mental Health
+How Intuitive Eating Improves Mental Health and Reduces Shame

 Somatic Therapy can also be really effective when paired with Intuitive Eating.
 Learn more >

-Signs You’re Ready to Start Intuitive Eating:
+Signs You’re Ready to Start Intuitive Eating

 You are tired of the restrict/over-eat cycle